sobstel/metaphore/README.md

 for more details.

 *Metaphore* is a rewrite of [LSDCache](https://github.com/gsmlabs/LSDCache), which has been successfully used in many high-traffic production web apps.
-I just believe that LSDCache has grown too big into multi-purpose cache library while *Metaphore* strives to be simple to do just one thing and to do it well.
+I just believe that LSDCache has grown too big into multi-purpose cache library (which is not really maintained anymore) while *Metaphore* strives to be simple to do just one thing and to do it well.

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/sobstel/metaphore/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/sobstel/metaphore/?branch=master)
 [![Build Status](https://travis-ci.org/sobstel/metaphore.svg?branch=master)](https://travis-ci.org/sobstel/metaphore)